fbpx

 John Francis Flynn Lewes

 John Francis Flynn plays Lewes at the Constitutional (Con) Club on 3rd November.
-Get tickets from Friday 17th May at 10am above or from Seetickets.
+Sold out!

 Often, to imagine Ireland is to fantasise about rolling hills, giants, saints and snakes.
 As John Francis Flynn says, it involves “a fair bit of paddywhackery and I hate paddywhackery.”
 The psyche-celtic album artwork for John’s second album Look Over The Wall, See The Sky, hints at this too though: a crystal goblet of luminous green Crème de Menthe resting upon a mossy ledge, perfectly encapsulating this imagined idea of Ireland in a way that is both funny and poignant.
 But, if you have to imagine Ireland in the first place, then you’re probably not too familiar with its reality: the towering glass giants of Google and Facebook, the unaffordable luxury hotels lining the Liffey amidst a homelessness epidemic and the highest rents in Europe.